slbailey/Retrovue/docs/legacy/review-system.md

-# Retrovue Review System
+# RetroVue Review System

 > **Legacy Document** — Pre-Alembic version, retained for reference only.

-This document describes the review workflow and quality assurance system in Retrovue, including endpoints, data models, and operational procedures.
+This document describes the review workflow and quality assurance system in RetroVue, including endpoints, data models, and operational procedures.

 ## Overview